ksafranski/spaq/client/README.md

 Since the goal of this project is rapid prototyping the client uses [JSPM](http://jspm.io) with the system configured to separate out client modules in the [`/package.json`](/package.json) (under the `jspm` property) so if the desired goal is to separate the client application from the server this process can be done easily.

+## Development vs. Production

+In order to simplify production runs, the primary file for the application is an EJS file ([`client/index.ejs`](/client/index.ejs)).

+### Development

+Running the application via `devlab start:dev` will load in development mode and use the source files.

+### Production

+Once the application has been built via `devlab build` it can then be run with the generated `dist.js` file.
+Running `devlab start` will start the application in production mode.

 ## Module Loading & ES6 Compatibility

 JSPM loads [BabelJS](https://babeljs.io/), along with [SystemJS](https://github.com/systemjs/systemjs) to load modules.